-Marie Donahue Associate Professor of the Practice
+Marie Donahue Associate Teaching Professor

 - Master of Public Health, Harvard University School of Public Health